Big Trak: The original Milton Bradley US and UK versions

 The US and UK/European versions were noticeably different.
 The US version was moulded in gray plastic and labelled "BIG TRAK", while the UK version was white and labelled "bigtrak" with a different keypad.

-The US version had Revision C, D, and E motherboards.
-While the UK/European had Revision L and so on motherboards.
+The US version had Revision C, D, and E motherboards, while the UK/European had Revision L and so on.

-The unofficial Elektronika Soviet clones, Lunokhod and Planetokhod
+The Soviet Lunokhod and Planetokhod

 In the Soviet Union, a clone was made under "Elektronika IM-11" designation.
 The early production version was named Lunokhod after the Lunokhod programme.
 It featured an obstruction sensor disguised as a plastic front bumper, which would stop the program when the toy got stuck.
 However, there was no provision for an accessory, and its motion sensor was based on a cheaper reed switch instead of an opto-isolator.
 A later version, named "Planetokhod," additionally featured a shootable rotor blade as an accessory, LED head and rear lamps, and the on/off switch was relocated to the rear side.

 A Soviet popular science journal Nauka i Zhizn published a detailed article on the IM-11.